Learn

 10%Depth of content coverage across related topics.
 Ahrefs (Oct 2025) found branded web mentions had a 0.664 correlation with AI citations, the strongest single predictor measured.
 Topical authority amplifies this signal.

-Tip: Create topic clusters — a pillar page linked to 5-10 supporting articles.
+Tip: Create topic clusters with a pillar page linked to 5-10 supporting articles.
 Build external citations and backlinks.

 8.AI Crawler Access